 [Editor’s note: The intent of this section is to provide some historical context to the development and use of the HF AM(R)S allocations for aviation.
 It is not intended to be a historical record but should help explain the origins of Appendix 27]

-The Aeronautical Mobile Route Service allocation was finalized at the International Radio Conference (Atlantic City, 1947), shortly after the ICAO came into being in 4 April 1947.
+The Aeronautical Mobile Route Service allocation was finalized at the International Radio Conference (Atlantic City, 1947), shortly after the ICAO came into being on 4 April 1947.
 The initial allotment plan for what is now Appendix 27 was created over two International Administrative Aeronautical Radio Conferences in 1948 and 1949, with the 1st session laying the agreed technical rules and framework for the 2nd session.
 Between sessions, administrations submitted operational usage and flight data to the International Frequency Registration Board (IFRB) to determine channel usage for planning of the RDARAs and MWARAs.
 This was done again over two International Administrative Aeronautical Radio Conferences in 1964 and 1966 which also created a framework for transitioning from DSB to SSB, added VOLMET channels (Meteorological broadcast transmissions), and refined the RDARAs boundaries.
 The final World Administrative Radio Conference on the Aeronautical Mobile (R) Service (WARC-Aer2) (Geneva, 1978) revised the allotment plan to create a mandatory transition to SSB increasing capacity from 171 to 411 channels, created “World-wide allotment areas” (i.e. LDOC frequencies), and further refined RDARAs boundaries.

+4 Technical and Operational Characteristics

+Wideband HF will be operated as a network of WBHF ground stations communicating with aircraft equipped with WBHF avionics.
+HF is typically used in areas that lack VHF coverage, such as oceanic and remote areas.
+Wideband HF is expected to be deployed and co-located with existing HFDL ground installations and compatible with co-site HFDL and voice channels.
+There is a potential for additional ground stations once Wideband HF is adopted in order to complete ubiquitous global coverage.
+The list of existing HFDL ground stations is provided in the table below:

+Table 1 - HFDL Ground Stations